WenhaoHe02/dynamo/docs/guides/dynamo_deploy/logging.md

 ## Prerequisites

+### 1. Dynamo Cloud Kubernetes Operator

-1. This guide assumes you have installed Dynamo Cloud Kubernetes Operator.
+This guide assumes you have installed Dynamo Cloud Kubernetes Operator.
 For more information, see [Dynamo Cloud Operator](./README.md).

+### 2. Kube-prometheus

-2. Prometheus Operator installed.
-While this guide does not use Prometheus, it assumes Grafana is pre-installed with the Prometheus Operator.
-For more information, see [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).
+While this guide does not use Prometheus, it assumes Grafana is pre-installed with the kube-prometheus.
+For more information, see [kube-prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

+### 3. Environment Variables

-3. The following env variables are set:
+The following env variables are set:
 - `MONITORING_NAMESPACE`: The namespace where Loki is installed
 - `DYNAMO_NAMESPACE`: The namespace where Dynamo Cloud Operator is installed